Crowdfunding applications are now being accepted for the 2021-2022 academic year!

 Contact David Jakielo, A’05, GA’10, assistant director of annual giving, at email@example.com with any questions.

 What is crowdfunding?

 Projects featured on Spirit must be University-centered initiatives that directly enhance the Duquesne University experience for our students, faculty and staff.
-Projects are evaluated on a case-by-case basis by the Spirit committee, which is comprised of individuals from various departments across the University.
-Our committee is here to make sure your project supports Duquesne University’s mission and that crowdfunding is the best platform to raise funds for your project.
-Completing our application does not guarantee that your project will be featured on Spirit.
+Applications will be reviewed by Duquesne's crowdfunding committee to make sure the project supports the University’s mission, has the potential to be a success and that crowdfunding is the best option to fund the project.

 Does crowdfunding require much effort?